 The 'focal ratio' approach means choosing aperture and focal ratio, then optimizing for best eyepiece by using the 'find widest FOV from eye pupil'.
 The 'eye pupil, eyepiece FL' approach entails choosing pupil and eyepiece, then optimizing for aperture, focal ratio and FOV.

 With these factors set, we optimize our set of eyepieces, then continue by optimizing the diagonal size.
 Next we calculate baffling and check out the lowrider option.
 Then we optimize for baffles, then tube assembly weight and center of gravity.
-Finally we optimize for desired friction of movement at the eyepiece and check the rocker dimensions.
+Finally we optimize for desired friction of movement at the eyepiec, check rocker dimensions and inspect equatorial table options.

 With the full panoply of the telescope design in front of us, we are free to alter the design, trading less important parameters for the parameters that are most important to us.